ps011/ps11-angular/src/assets/blog-posts/trip-to-solace-2.md

  he started to disbalance the bike.
 I rang the emergency horn and but didn't stopped the bike.
 I yelled at Yash to wake up until we reach some safe place.
 Avdhesh and Nakul were very attentive and immediately responded to the emergency horn and slowed down their bike.
  I moved a bit fast to catch up with them and told them about the situation.
 Avdhesh also yelled at Yash for his irresponsible behaviour.
  Yash promised that he won't sleep now and we continued our ride without stopping.
 After a while, I began to feel sleepy but I didn't tell this to anyone, not even Yash; as he was also controlling his sleep with difficulty.
-After a moment I felt  Yash's helmet clashed with mine, I shouted his name and he was like..."Haa Bhai....jaag raha hu...nahi soya...".
+After a moment I felt  Yash's helmet clashed with mine, I shouted his name and he was like...**"Haa Bhai....jaag raha hu...nahi soya..."**.
 As I was also feeling sleepy, I thought to take a break and wash my face.
 I rang the emergency horn again, NJ and AV responded, I told them that Yash is feeling sleepy again, we must stop somewhere and have some Tea.
 After 4-5 KM we noticed a small Dhaba and a  welding shop.
 We stopped there to have Tea.
 I washed my face and Yash took a nap
  Avdhesh and Nakul took Tea.
 Yash promised that he won't sleep now.

  And we started again...